izivkov/CasioGShockSmartSync/README.md

 > “It rings the alarm set on full volume.
 As soon as I touch my phone and lift it, the alarm stops.
 Very nice.”
 > — [Reddit](https://www.reddit.com)

-**Notes:**
-- Reliable in practice
-- Find my phone feature works even if your phone is misplaced

 ---

 ## Summary Table